kyledoesdev/sdp-tracker/README.md

-# Sleep Deprived Podcast Debate Winner Tracker
+# Sleep Deprived Podcast Debate Winner Tracker :airplane:
-An SPA written in laravel.
+An SPA written in laravel for the community and podcast members.

 Utilizes:
 - PHP